canxium/docs/src/guide/essentials/glossary.md

 The measure of computational power used in mining or processing transactions.
 Canxium’s mining model ensures that miners receive consistent rewards proportional to their hashrate, regardless of network demand fluctuations.

 ### **Accessibility**
 The ease with which a diverse range of users can participate in the Canxium blockchain.
-Through features like Offline Mining, Canxium enhances accessibility, aiming to reach users worldwide, including those with limited internet.
+Through features like Retained PoW Mining, Canxium enhances accessibility, aiming to reach users worldwide, including those with limited internet.

 ### **Mainstream Adoption**
 The process by which a technology or asset becomes widely accepted and used in everyday life.
 Canxium aims for mainstream adoption by addressing issues like price stability, accessibility, and usability.